top of page

 The MAPLE-CHF study is the Canadian arm of the SYMPHONY (Screening for earlY heart failure diagnosis and Management in Primary care or at HOme using Natriuretic peptides and echocardiographY) study, an international collaboration of 5 randomized controlled trials screening for HF using common study design elements and endpoints in 5 respective countries (Canada, Scotland, Sweden, Denmark, United States).
 In each country, individuals will first be pre-screened for HF risk factors.

 The primary objective of MAPLE-CHF is to evaluate whether a strategy of NT-proBNP and AI echocardiography in primary care increases the number of patients diagnosed with HF at 6 months, compared with usual care.
 This study will recruit participants in British Columbia and Quebec and will be led by Dr. Anique Ducharme (Montreal Heart Institute) and Dr. Nathaniel Hawkins (University of British Columbia).
-The protocol has been developed and is under REB review.
+The recruitment started in April 2024 in BC and will soon start in Quebec.

 On the other hand, pharmacists play an integral role in the prevention of worsening HF, particularly through medication optimization.
 Indeed, several high-quality RCTs have shown that having a pharmacist on the team caring for patients with HF improves outcomes.
 In January 2021, pharmacists in Vancouver established the PHARM-HF (Pharmacist-led Rapid Medication optimization for Heart Failure) clinic model, a virtual, remote-based, pharmacist-led outpatient clinic specializing in HF medication optimization.
 Patients are followed for a short period of time (3-4 months) with frequency (every 1-2 weeks) and then discharged back to their referring cardiologist.
 Early data has shown promising results in terms of improving the optimal medical therapy score.
 Based on these promising results, the team initiated the PHARM Optimal-HF pilot study, a local implementation of the PHARM-HF clinic, in which 60 eligible HF patients are randomized to either usual care or intervention (usual care + referral to the PHARM-HF clinic for medication optimization).
 Patients are followed remotely at 3, 6 and 12 months.
 The study evaluates the feasibility of implementing this model on a larger scale and measures the modified Optimal Medical Therapy Score and patient-reported outcome measures using questionnaires.
 The trial recruitment has been launched in March 2023 and 34 patients were enroled as of January 2024.
 Recruitment and follow-up are ongoing.
 This pilot study is funded by the Canadian Foundation for Pharmacy and recruitment is ongoing.

 In parallel, a team from the Province of Quebec is also developing a study in which community pharmacists will optimize treatment of HF patients, in collaborations with the patient's physician.
-The protocol is under development.
+The protocol is under development and cardiologists and community pharmacists are currently being surveyed to assess general interest.

 Prevention and ealry diagnosis of HF could also be done through genetics analyses, as proposed in the Genetics and outcomes of dilated cardiomyopathy in the heart faiure clinic study.